 Whole Life Insurance: An Overview

-Whole life insurance is permanent life insurance, meaning the insured person is covered as long as life insurance premiums are paid on time.
-It’s a type of cash value life insurance that includes a cash value option.
+Whole life insurance is a type of permanent life insurance, meaning the insured person is covered as long as life insurance premiums are paid on time.
+Another term used for this life insurance is “cash-value life insurance” because it includes a cash-value component.

-The second vital feature, besides lifelong coverage, is the savings component called cash value.
-After every premium, a portion of it goes toward cash value, which continues to grow over time on a tax-deferred basis.
-It means that you won’t be paying any taxes on the gains.
-A fantastic advantage of whole life over other permanent policies is that it’s the most convenient and straightforward.
+After every premium, a portion of it goes toward the cash value, which continues to grow over time on a tax-deferred basis.
+It means that you won’t be paying any taxes on future gains.

-Buying life insurance, especially whole life policies is highly unique and personal.
-The policy is based on the mortality risk, medical history, desired coverage level, and optional features it offers (such as a cost-of-living adjustment rider).
+Buying life insurance, especially whole life policies, is a tailor-made process for every individual.
+The policy is designed based on your mortality risk, your medical history, the level of coverage you want, and any extra features called additional riders.

 - A guaranteed death benefit: The amount that will be paid to your beneficiaries is secured and never decreases.